andrewferlitsch/Gap/org-os/README.md

 Open Source Frameworks being released at a record pass (Tensorflow, Theano, Caffe, Keras, MXNet, Neon, ...).

-    - The frameworks with wide adoption are supported and Sponsored by the Big 5 (Google, Facebook, Microsoft, Apple, Amazon) and others.
+    - The frameworks with wide adoption are supported and sponsored by the Big 5 (Google, Facebook, Microsoft, Apple, Amazon) and others.

     - Mass technical staff, years in development, deep pocket budgets.

-On this scale, could a grassroots project realistically release an open source project of the same caliber and adoption?
+On this scale, is it realistic anymore for a grassroots open source project to release a machine learning framework of the same caliber and adoption?

 ## Purpose / Reason